the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 Correct Answer: c)
 ```

-There are some important fetaures here to note:
+There are some important features here to note:

 1. Multiple-choice exams have a _very_ particular format: Numbered lists, with sub-lists, correct answers, and plenty of newlines.
 2. Exams can be quite _long_, and might take a while to generate.